Alvin Rakoff

-Alvin Rakoff (born Abraham Rakoff; February 6, 1927) is a Canadian director of film, television and theatre productions.
-He has worked with actors including Laurence Olivier, Peter Sellers, Sean Connery, Judi Dench, Rex Harrison, Rod Steiger, Henry Fonda and Ava Gardner.
+Alvin Rakoff (6 February 1927 – 12 October 2024) was a Canadian director of film, television and theatre productions.
+He worked with actors including Laurence Olivier, Peter Sellers, Sean Connery, Judi Dench, Rex Harrison, Rod Steiger, Henry Fonda and Ava Gardner.

-He gave Sean Connery his first leading role when he was an unknown extra, and gave Alan Rickman his first job when he was a drama student.
+Rakoff awarded Sean Connery his first leading role, and gave Alan Rickman his first job when he was a drama student.
 Other actors he worked with early in their careers include Michael Crawford, Jeremy Irons, and Michael Caine.

 Early life

-Rakoff's mother came from Rovno in Ukraine; his father was from Voronezh in Russia.
-His parents, secular Jews, met in Toronto, Ontario, Canada.
-He is the third of seven children.
+Rakoff was born on 6 February 1927.
+He was the third of seven children.
 His parents had a shop in Kensington Market.
+When Rakoff was 16, after facing anti-Semitism, he changed his first name from Abraham to Alvin, inspired by Alvin York and the film Sergeant York.

 After graduation from the University of Toronto, he became a journalist and began writing for Canadian Broadcasting Corporation's nascent television service.
-He was seconded by the CBC to visit "the country where TV first started - England".
-Days after arriving he sold a script to the British Broadcasting Corporation, at the time the only television broadcaster in the UK.
-The BBC subsequently invited him to join their television directors' training course.
-At 26 years of age, he became the youngest producer/director in the BBC drama department.
-He became a resident in the United Kingdom through working extensively worldwide.

-When Rakoff was 16, he changed his first name from Abraham to Alvin, inspired by Alvin York and the film Sergeant York.